of graduate employers say relevant experience is essential to getting a job with them

 - PRACTICAL APPLICATION – Get involved in live projects, case studies, promotional and PR work with market research and planning briefs conducted with local organisations

-- ENRICHMENT – Engage with industry professionals through a range of guest lectures, workshops and other activities to bring your learning to life
+- ENRICHMENT – Engage with industry professionals through guest lectures, workshops and other activities, as well as boosting your practical skills in our Digital Creative Studio

 - SPECIALISE YOUR STUDIES – Choose from a variety of specialist optional modules, such as Enterprise Risk Management or Advertising and Media Management